Cynthiaiissa/smart-glasses-assistive-system/README.md

 ## How It Works

 The camera captures live frames from the environment.
-YOLO detects objects in the frame, then the program checks whether the obstacle is on the left, right, or center.
-Based on the obstacle position and size, the system gives audio instructions such as moving left, moving right, or slowing down.
+YOLO detects objects in each frame, then the program checks whether the obstacle is located on the left, right, or center of the image.
+Based on the obstacle position and size, the system gives audio instructions such as moving left, moving right, slowing down, or continuing straight carefully.
 When the emergency button is pressed, the system tries to read the GPS location and sends it through Telegram.

 ## How to Run